Opposition slams Venezuela devaluation, shoppers fret

 "The devaluation is not due to the crisis of global capitalism.
 It's due to the government's irresponsibility and worrying incoherence," said Ramon Aveledo, head of the opposition Democratic Unity coalition.

-Some calculated it would generate extra revenue equivalent to more than 3 percent of GDP, and help close a fiscal deficit variously estimated between 7 and 15 percent of GDP last year.
+Some calculated it would generate extra revenue equivalent to more than 3 percent of GDP.

 "It is a positive development," said Goldman Sachs' Alberto Ramos.
 "Clearly, the economic and financial cost of waiting outweighed the political cost of the unpopular move to devalue."